 severe mechanical abuse and rough handling.

-NOTE An insulating cover should be provided to all terminal connections

 Capacity

 The storage capacity is expressed in ampere-hours (Ah) and varies with the conditions of use (electrolyte temperature, discharge current and final voltage).
-Normally the rated capacity for 10 h and 5 hours discharge, respectively, is published.
+Normally the rated capacity for 10 hours (C10) and 5 hours (C5) discharge, respectively, is published.
 The knowledge of the capacity for a 100 hours (C100 ) discharge time is also required as these times are commonly used in PV applications.

 Cycle Life